pyMultiVideo/docs/docs/user-guide/manual-installation.md

 ### 1. FFMPEG

 1. Download and install FFPEG and add it to path
-   - A script that is fairly robust is provided for [here](https://github.com/pyMultiVideo/code/blob/main/_installation/INSTALL_FFMPEG.ps1), otherwise the website to download it here `https://www.ffmpeg.org/download.html`
+   - A script that is fairly robust is provided for [here](), otherwise the website to download it here `https://www.ffmpeg.org/download.html`
    - If you have troube opening this file, you can copy and paste the contents of this file into powershell directly to run it

 ### 2. Miniconda

 1. Download and install miniconda
-      - Follow the Webstite instructions here
+      - Follow the Webstite instructions
       - `https://docs.anaconda.com/miniconda/`

 2. Create a conda environment in which to install the application
       - If this is the first time you are installing this application, you might need to run `conda init` and then restart the powershell instance.
       - Run `conda create -n pmv python=3.10` to create a python environment with python 3.10 installed
       - Activate this environment: `conda activate pmv`
-3. Install the required python packaged into this conda environment (distributed by pip)
+3. Install the required python packaged into this conda environment (distributed by pip) using the requirements.txt
       - Clone the `pyMultiVideo/code` to a known location.
       - Locate the `requirements.txt` in the `path/to/pyMutliVideo/code/` repository
       - Install the python packages in the `requirements.txt` using the command: `pip install -r /path/to/pyMultiVideo/code/requirements.txt`